fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 gulp.task('build', ['uglify', 'minify']);
 ```

-If we now run `gulp build`, we should see these new files appear:
+If we now run `gulp build`, we see the following files appear:
 - `build/car-finder.css`
 - `public/javascripts/car-finder.min.js`
 - `public/stylesheets/car-finder.css`
 - `public/stylesheets/car-finder.min.css`

 ## Did It Work?

 We'll want to check that what we've built is actually going to work.
 Let's add a little bit of styling and JS code to make sure it's all getting compiled and served the way we hope it is.
 We'll start with an `index.html` file in the `public` folder.
-It will load up the development versions of our CSS and JS files, for better debugging in development.
-We would want to change these to use the minified versions for production.
+It will load up the development versions of our CSS and JS files.

 ```html
 <!doctype html>